somefoolouthere/audacity-macros/loudness_enhancer/README.md

 ### Radio Edition (RE)

 This version is made for Self Radio in Grand Theft Auto V. It uses a triple banded frequency decomposition and has much more dynamic range compression compared to the other versions.
-It's meant to mimic Rockstar's new method of processing their radio tracks in GTA V.
+It's meant to mimic the new processing method for the radio tracks in GTA V.

 **File names:**

+- **New Version (Beta): [Loudness Enhancer RE (New).txt](https://github.com/somefoolouthere/audacity-macros/blob/main/loudness_enhancer/Loudness%20Enhancer%20RE%20(New).txt)**
+  - This version has been fixed for Audacity 3.6.0 and is slightly improved over the "normal" version.
+At the time of writing, 3.6.0 is currently in development, so this version is currently considered in beta.
 - **Normal Version: [Loudness Enhancer RE.txt](https://github.com/somefoolouthere/audacity-macros/blob/main/loudness_enhancer/Loudness%20Enhancer%20RE.txt)**
+  - Note: Only works in Audacity <3.6.0.
 - **Modified Compressor Version: [Loudness Enhancer RE Modified Compressor.txt](https://github.com/somefoolouthere/audacity-macros/blob/main/loudness_enhancer/Loudness%20Enhancer%20RE%20Modified%20Compressor.txt)**
-  - Note: Requires the default Compressor effect to support 0 second attack time and 100:1 ratio.
+  - Note: Requires the default Compressor effect in Audacity <3.6.0 to support 0 second attack time and 100:1 ratio.
+Only works in Audacity <3.6.0.

 ### Old Version

-The obsolete version of the music loudener.
+The old and not so good version of the music loudener.

 **File name: [old/Louden Music.txt](https://github.com/somefoolouthere/audacity-macros/blob/main/loudness_enhancer/old/Louden%20Music.txt)**